Integrated Care System Board

 - Upper Tier Local Authority nominated Councillor representatives from each of Lancashire County Council, Cumbria County Council, Blackburn with Darwen Council and Blackpool Council

-- STP Executives, including officers from NHS England and NHS Improvement who are part of the STP Executive Team
+- ICS Executives, including officers from NHS England and NHS Improvement who are part of the ICS Executive Team

 - A Primary Care provider professional representative

-- Medical Director for Lancashire and South Cumbria STP
+- Medical Director for Lancashire and South Cumbria ICS

 - Other officers in attendance as required